-Do you need to change your ICC theme? - You may submit your initial ICC Theme Declaration or make changes to an existing ICC Theme through the appropriate form available in IC Workflow.
+Do you need to declare or change your ICC theme? - You may submit your initial ICC Theme Declaration or make changes to an existing ICC Theme through the appropriate form available in IC Workflow.
 (For students electing to change their existing ICC Theme, the same form can be used but will require approval from the ICC Director.
 Changes can take up to five business days before the request is approved and the student record is updated in HomerConnect.
 It is strongly suggested that students consult with their Faculty Advisor, Dean, Department Chair or the ICC Director before making any changes to their theme.)

 ICC Resources for Students